lescx/v2.les.cx/content/articles/lxd-images-chromeos.md

 ## The ideal solution

-Incus, a fork of LXD, is a possible alternative to LXD under ChromeOS.
+Incus is a possible alternative to LXD under ChromeOS.
 Unfortunately, it is not possible to replace LXD under ChromeOS with Incus.
 Ideally, Google provides other images besides the Debian image, if not via a public image server, then perhaps natively from ChromeOS with their CDN.